giuliofilippi/fpm-paper-code/README.md

 # fpm-paper-code
-Code for paper: "Laterally biased memory networks explain the use of higher-order features in visually navigating insects"
+Code for paper: "Lateralised memory networks explain the use of higher-order visual features in navigating insects"